We wrote an article before about the pros and cons of using boots for summer hikes, but we felt it’s time to talk about winter! ;)

 • To prevent snowballs forming between the toes while hiking in deep snow

 Dogs with dewclaws can be hard to find boots.
-You will probably have the easiest time with sock-type boots, although Mia haven’t had trouble with the other two types of boots if they were worn for less than 2 hours.
-If you walk on paved roads, look for a sock type boot with rubber dip.
+You will probably have the easiest time with sock-type boots, although Mia hasn’t had trouble with the other two types of boots if they were worn for less than 2 hours.
+If you walk on paved roads, look for a sock-type boot with rubber dip.
 Another option is to use boot liners under the more solid boots to prevent chafing.
 I know Ruffwear sells good quality boot liners; they are called BARK’N Boot Dog Socks.
-For small-medium sized dogs, you can try using baby socks as well.
+For small or medium-sized dogs, you can try using baby socks as well.

 There are many different reasons to use boots, and knowing why and when to use one is essential because they do not work for the same situation.
 If you still feel your dog would not benefit from having boots on during your winter adventures, that’s fine too.
 I also try to avoid using boots as much as I can because, in many cases, they only introduce risks on our hikes, but I always have them in the backpack, knowing they can be lifesavers in many situations.

 We reviewed most boots in this article already.
 You can check them out on the links:

 Disclaimer: this review contains an affiliate link, which supports Dog Gear Review if you purchase the product after clicking on it without costing you anything extra.
 However, using affiliate links will never compromise us writing unbiased, honest reviews!